ClarytyLLC/docs/src/docs/automate-studio/tutorials/basic/object-detection/tutorial.md

 ### Step 3: Setup the User Details Node

-Next, we will get the user details so that we can use it to send the email.
+Next, you will get the user details so that you can use it to send the email.

 **To set up the user details node:**